mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 * Management Server - A server run by the device provider to manage the life cycle of the biometric devices.
 * Device Registration - The process of registering the device with MOSIP servers.
 * Signature - All signature should be as per RFC 7515.
-* header in signature - Header in signature means the attribute with "type" set to "MDSSign" "alg" set to RS256 and x5c set to base64encoded certificate.
+* header in signature - Header in signature means the attribute with "alg" set to RS256 and x5c set to base64encoded certificate.
 * payload is the byte array of the actual data, always represented as base64urlencoded.
 * signature - base64urlencoded signature bytes
 * ISO Format Time - ISO 8601 with format yyyy-mm-dd HH:MM:ssZ